Kathmandu Connection

 Kathmandu Connection is an Indian Hindi-language web series directed by Sachin Pathak, starring Amit Sial, Aksha Pardasany, and Anshumaan Pushkar in the lead roles.
 While the first season of this show that was released was inspired by events from the 1993 Bombay blasts, the second edition depicts the events of the infamous IC 814 hijacking case from December 1999.
 Kathmandu Connection season 1 premiered on 23 April 2021, exclusively on SonyLIV.
 The teaser for season 2 was released on 13 December 2022, and the show is premiered on 23 December 2022.

 Plot

 Season 1

 Kathmandu Connection's story commences with the investigation of the 1993 Bombay Blasts.
-The investigation progresses to unravel new clues with mysterious murder of the investigating officer; kidnapping of a hotelier and the stalking of a journalist.
-The mystery lies in the connection these three different cases share with Kathmandu, the capital of Nepal.
+The investigation progresses to unravel new clues with the mysterious murder of the investigating officer; the kidnapping of a hotelier and the stalking of a journalist.
+The mystery lies in the connection these three different cases share with Kathmandu, the capital of Nepal. production Designer Ajay Sharma.

 Season 2

 The story begins with the infamous hijacking of IS-814 as it takes off from Kathmandu.
 As the investigation opens, a risk of a bigger international conspiracy is discovered.
-Investigating agencies are deployed to curb the possibility the threat.
+Investigating agencies are deployed to curb the possibility of the threat.
 On the other hand, a dreaded criminal is on the run and he joins hands with the mastermind of the conspiracy.
 All possibilities of a dreadful connection are traced back to Kathmandu.
 How will the chase conclude?